EE403-CapStone/Design/README.md

 |:--:|
 | *2D Outline of Case in AutoCAD* |

-Mocked up in AutoCAD to determine layout.
+Mocked up in AutoCAD to determine layout, espcially in regards to PCB orientation and configuration.
 Exported as a dxf, and utilized to build enclosure in Fusion360 from this initial sketching.
+All dimensions for the Fusion360 model determined from this intial sketch.

 ## Fusion360 Models
 ### Case Bottom